ayamada/clan/README.rst

 Apps built with CLAN
 --------------------

-I'm glad to see, if you made apps by CLAN, and inform that to `@rnkv(=ayamada) <https://twitter.com/rnkv>`_.
+I'm glad, if you made apps by CLAN, and inform that to `@rnkv(=ayamada) <https://twitter.com/rnkv>`_.
 I will append to this list.